A biodegradable wooden cup and cutlery next to a young plant growing in crumpled paper

 In the industrial sector, biobased products offer more sustainable solutions for a wide range of applications.
 They can reduce the carbon footprint of manufacturing processes and offer performance comparable to or even better than that of conventional fossil-based products:

-• Industrial bioplastics : used in the manufacture of automotive parts, electronic products and building materials.
-Industrial bioplastics and biopolymers derived from renewable resources such as polylactic acid (PLA) and polyhydroxyalkanoates (PHA) offer mechanical and thermal properties tailored to the requirements of these sectors.
+• Industrial bioplastics : These are used in the manufacture of automotive parts, electronic products, and construction materials.
+Industrial bioplastics and biopolymers derived from renewable resources, such as polylactic acid (PLA) and polyhydroxyalkanoates (PHA), offer mechanical and thermal properties suited to the requirements of these sectors.

 • Lubricants and hydraulic fluids: bio-sourced lubricants and hydraulic fluids, made from oils of plant origin, offer excellent lubrication performance while being biodegradable and less toxic for the environment.
 This makes them ideal for use in sectors such as agriculture, construction and transport.